toidiu/toidiu.github.io/content/resume_detail/sandj_rotation_work.md

 lp = ["customer obsession", "highest standard"]
 +++

-customer obsession
-  customer was my client... he would ned to read and develop code afterwards highest standard rather than hack a solution, there was clearly a better way but more time consuming way to code
+customer obsession: customer was my client... he would ned to read. and develop code afterwards

+highest standard: rather than hack a solution, there was clearly. a better way but more time consuming way to code

+#### metrics:

 #### S
 #### T